 SABB operates dedicated special assets and recoveries teams to manage companies in financial distress and non-performing loans to maximise recovery rates.
 For high value and problematic accounts, the recovery process includes direct involvement from Legal.
-For personal banking there is a dedicated collections function undertaking debt counselling and recovery activities at each stage of delinquency including the use of external and overseas recovery agencies.
+For personal banking there is a dedicated Collections function undertaking debt counselling and recovery activities at each stage of delinquency including the use of external and overseas recovery agencies.

-SABB has established a Risk Appetite Statement (RAS) for liquidity and funding risk that is approved by the BRC annually, and reviewed monthly through the Asset Liability Management Committee (ALCO) and RMC, with quarterly reports provided to the BRC.
+SABB's Risk Appetite Statement (RAS) covers liquidity and funding risk and is approved by the BRC annually, and reviewed monthly through the Asset Liability Management Committee (ALCO) and RMC, with quarterly reports provided to the BRC.